mnosinov/werty-cli-pydev-tools/README.md

      - `<F10>` next buffer
      - `<F11>` last used buffer
      - `<F12>` NERDTree toggle (use o (opens in buffer) or t (opens in tab) to open files, not Enter, see help)
-- check colors in normal, insert, visual modes and in all plugins:
+- check colors in vim normal, insert, visual modes and in all plugins:
      - CtrlP
      - tagbar
      - NERDTree